grafana/writers-toolkit/docs/sources/style-guide/inclusive-writing/index.md

 ### Avoid idioms

 Understanding idioms typically requires cultural context.
-Grafana’s users are all around the world, and many are non-native English speakers.
+Users of Grafana Labs products and projects are all around the world, and many are non-native English speakers.
 Therefore, avoid idioms and idiomatic puns.

 For example, some common American English idioms: